dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/06-Security-and-Hardening/02-Audit-and-Logging/02-Configure-Logon-Logoff-Auditing.md

 **Purpose:** Logs when an account gets locked out for hitting the lockout threshold.
 This makes it possible to spot a compromised account, a bruteforce attack, or just someone repeatedly typing their password wrong.

+**Why Success only, not Failure too?** A lockout event only happens once — the account either locks or it doesn't.
+There's no "failed lockout" to track, so Success is the only option that applies here.

+## Configure Audit Logoff